-Bark thick, with irregular, short ridges and deep grooves, not scaly.
+Bark is thick, with irregular, short ridges and deep grooves, not scaly.

-Twigs stout, brittle, green to purplish, hairy; becoming light orange or brown and smooth with age.
+Twigs are stout, brittle, green to purplish, hairy; becoming light orange or brown and smooth with age.

 Fruits October, single or 2 or 3 together, a beanlike pod 8–20 inches long, ¼–½ inch wide, light brown, splitting into 2 halves; seeds numerous, flattened, about 1 inch long.
 Pods persist on branches all winter, opening in spring before falling.